Vitamin B3

 Mechanism of Action

-Niacin is necessary for adequate cellular metabolism and function as a vital component in coenzyme 1 (the oxidized form of nicotinamide adenine dinucleotide [NAD]) and coenzyme 2 (the reduced form of nicotinamide adenine dinucleotide phosphate [NADP]), which either accept or donate hydrogen ions in essential oxidation-reduction reactions.
-They are important coenzymes for glycolysis, pyruvate metabolism, protein, amino acid metabolism, pentose biosynthesis, glycerol metabolism, synthesis of high energy phosphate bonds, and fatty acid metabolism.[2]
+Niacin is necessary for adequate cellular metabolism and is a vital component in coenzyme 1 (the oxidized state of NAD) and coenzyme 2 (the reduced form of NADP), which either accept or donate hydrogen ions in essential oxidation-reduction reactions.
+These coenzymes are important for glycolysis, pyruvate metabolism, protein, amino acid metabolism, pentose biosynthesis, glycerol metabolism, synthesis of high-energy phosphate bonds, and fatty acid metabolism.[2]

-Cutaneous patches on the neck are known as Casal necklace.
-It extends as a broad collar around the cervical dermatomes C3 and C4 in the neck.
+Cutaneous patches on the neck form a ringed appearance sometimes called the Casal necklace.
+These patches extend as a broad collar around the cervical dermatomes C3 and C4.
 Gastrointestinal disturbances include diarrhea, nausea, vomiting, epigastric discomfort, poor appetite, abdominal pain, and increased salivation.
-Neurologic manifestation presents as nonspecific symptoms like confusion, hallucinations, irritability, psychomotor unrest, ataxia, and depression.
-As the disease advances, patients become confused, disoriented, delirious, comatose, and stuporous, and finally die.
+Neurologic symptoms include confusion, hallucinations, irritability, psychomotor unrest, ataxia, and depression.
+As the disease advances, patients become confused, disoriented, delirious, then comatose, and stuporous, and finally die.

 Administration

-Recommended daily allowance of niacin is as follows:[5]
+The recommended daily dose of niacin is as follows:

 • Infants: 5 to 6 mg